Cultural experiences on the Limestone Coast prove that this South Australian region has more to offer than just its geological wonders.

 Enjoy the Coast’s wines and cuisine

 With its six different wine regions, the Limestone Coast is home to some of Australia’s finest wineries.
 Its most famous creation?
-Coonawarra’s Cabernet Sauvignon, often named one of the best Cabernets world-wide.
-Enjoy a glass or two at Upstairs at Hollick, one of Coonawarra’s oldest winery restaurants, with a view over the vineyard, and indulge in high quality Australian dishes.
+The Coonawarra region’s Cabernet Sauvignon, often named one of the best Cabernets worldwide.
+Enjoy a glass or two at Upstairs at Hollick, one of Coonawarra’s oldest winery restaurants, with a view over the vineyard, and indulge in high-quality Australian dishes.

 Discover history and heritage